 Do you often feel responsible for others’ emotions?

-How does your people-pleasing habit getting in the way of your goals right now?
+How is your people-pleasing habit getting in the way of your goals right now?

 Which areas of your life can you improve by doing away with people-pleasing?